The Space Law Review: United Kingdom

 Spaceflight operator licence

-The Draft Regulations use the term 'spaceflight operator licence' to refer to both a launch operator licence and a return operator licence.
+The SIA uses the term 'spaceflight operator licence' to refer to both a launch operator licence and a return operator licence.

 A launch operator licence will be required to launch a launch vehicle or a carrier aircraft carrying a launch vehicle from the UK.
 A return operator licence will be applicable to a non-UK licensed launch operator seeking to re-enter a launch vehicle from orbit and land in the territory of the UK or have the launch vehicle recovered to the UK from UK territorial waters.